China June trade data misses forecasts, doubts over economy linger

 But economists say the recovery still appears patchy, and more stimulus may be needed to offset the downdraft from a cooling property market on the broader economy.

-Data on Wednesday showed consumer inflation cooled slightly more than expected in June while producers' prices fell for the 28th straight month, signaling domestic demand remained lukewarm.
+Data on Wednesday showed consumer inflation cooled slightly more than expected in June while producers' prices fell for the 28th straight month, signalling domestic demand remained lukewarm.

 Second-quarter GDP along with June retail sales, industrial output and investment data will be released on July 16.